garryjable/TelloDroneMk2/README.md

 the test will automatically spawn a drone simulator in the background to respond to the requests.

+for test coverage you can use `pytest-cov`

+to install run `pip install pytest-cov`

+to run the following in the root of the directory `pytest --cov=. unit_test.py`

 # UML

 UML is generated from the \*.txt in the diagrams directory via plantuml